pedrolara-boop/StashStudioSync/README.md

    - Setting the correct parent studio (creating it if necessary)
    - Adding StashDB and ThePornDB IDs
    - Updating the studio URL and image

+> **Important Limitation**: The script relies on exact name matching to find studios on ThePornDB and StashDB.
+Studios with different names across these platforms (which is rare but does happen) will not be correctly tagged.
+In such cases, manual tagging may be required.

 ## Parent Studio Handling